proycon/LaMachine/README.md

 made possible through [Vagrant](https://vagrantup.com) and [VirtualBox](https://virtualbox.org).
 The local installation variant uses virtualenv with some custom extensions.

+Initially, the user executes a ``bootstrap.sh`` script that acts as a single point of entry for all flavours.
+It will automatically download LaMachine and create the necessary configuration files for your LaMachine build, guiding you through all the options.
+It will eventually invoke a so-called ansible playbook that executes installation steps for all of the individual software projects included in LaMachine, depending on your distribution and flavour.

 LaMachine uses [Debian](https://www.debian.org) as primary Linux distribution (for virtualisation and containerisation), we generally support the following platforms (but certain participating software may not support all!):